publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schIII/m__us_usc_t25_s4152.md

         (1) the relative administrative capacities and other challenges faced by the recipient, including, but not limited to geographic distribution within the Indian area and technical capacity; and

-        (2) the extent to which terminations of assistance under subchapter V of this chapter will affect funding available to State recognized tribes.
+        (2) the extent to which terminations of assistance under subchapter V will affect funding available to State recognized tribes.

     (d) __Funding for public housing operation and modernization__